 ARTICLE III.
 Nature.
 The Samuel A. Hughey Camp 1452 shall be strictly historical and benevolent, non-political, and non-sectarian. (formatting will be corrected)

-Said organization is organized exclusively for charitable, religious, education , (Educational is the correct use of this word) and scientific purposes, including, for such purposes, the making of distributions to organizations that qualify under section 501 (c) (3) of the Internal Revenue Code, or corresponding section of any future federal tax code.
+Said organization is organized exclusively for charitable, religious, educational, (Educational is the correct use of this word) and scientific purposes, including, for such purposes, the making of distributions to organizations that qualify under section 501 (c) (3) of the Internal Revenue Code, or corresponding section of any future federal tax code.

 b.
 No part of the net earnings of the organization shall inure to the benefit of, or be distributable to its members, trustees, officers, or other private persons, except that the organization shall be authorized and empowered to pay reasonable compensation for services rendered and to make payments and distributions in furtherance of the purpose set forth in the purpose clause hereof.
 No substantial part of the activities of the organization shall be the carrying on of propaganda, otherwise attempting to influence legislation, and the organization shall not participate in, or intervene in (including the publishing or distribution of statements) and political campaign on behalf of any candidate for public office.
 Notwithstanding any other provision of the document, the organization shall not carry on any other activities not permitted to be carried on by: